 The operational environment for Windows OS Loader is the Windows operating system running on a supported hardware platform.
+The operational environment is modifiable.

 6.1 Single Operator

 During the operating system boot process there is no logged on user, so the single operator requirement is met.